capactio/capact/cmd/cli/docs/capact_environment.md

 ## capact environment

-This command consists of multiple subcommands to interact with a Kubernetes cluster
+This command consists of multiple subcommands to interact with a Capact environments

 ### Options